poohlt/inter-tab/README.md

 tab.onBroadcast = function (event) {
     console.log(event);
 };
+/*
-// Logs the event object from broadcast event to console.
+Logs the event object from broadcast event to console.
+An event object is in the format:
+{
+  key: "broadcast key",
+  value: "braocast value"
+}
+*/
 ```
 #### onMessage(data):
 Called when a tab receieves a message. `data` is the key-value pair in the arguments of `message` method.